apache/spark/docker-context-files/README.md

 Most of other folders in Airflow are not part of the context in order to make the context smaller.

-The Production [Dockerfile](../Dockerfile) copies the [docker-context-files](.) folder to the "build" stage of the production image (it is not used in the CI image) and content of the folder is available in the `/docker-context-file` folder inside the build image.
-You can store constraint files and wheel packages there that you want to install as PYPI packages and refer to those packages using `--constraint-location` flag for constraints or by using `--install-local-pip-wheels` flag.
+The Production [Dockerfile](../Dockerfile) and the CI one [Dockerfile.ci](../Dockerfile.ci) copies the [docker-context-files](.) folder to the image context - in case of production image it copies it to the build segment, co content of the folder is available in the `/docker-context-file` folder inside the build image.
+You can store constraint files and wheel packages there that you want to install as PYPI packages and refer to those packages using `--constraint-location` flag for constraints or by using `--add-local-pip-wheels` flag.

 By default, the content of this folder is .gitignored so that any binaries and files you put here are only used for local builds and not committed to the repository.